openshift/lvm-operator/must-gather/README.md

 6. Submit a pull request to the `red-hat-storage/lvm-operator` repository.
 7. Work with the community to make any necessary changes through the code review process (effectively repeating steps 3-7 as needed).

+To test the changes in must-gather follow these steps:
+1. Run `make lvm-must-gather`
+2. It will create an image named `quay.io/ocs-dev/lvm-must-gather:latest`
+3. Tag it and push it to your image repository to use it with the `oc adm` command

 #### Commit and Pull Request Messages